 Every life lost and every life-changing accident is one too many.
 And that is why you are all gathered here today.
-To raise awareness of these dangers, and to work together to prevent them.The Duke of Cambridge
+To raise awareness of these dangers, and to work together to prevent them.The Prince of Wales

 I am really pleased to be here today to help you launch this hugely important piece of work to keep people safe and prevent drowning on the River Thames.